hsbc/bqtools/BQSYNCUSAGE.md

 *copy_data* - Default is True bqsync will copy data if set to False will only copy schemas

-*copy_types* - Default is TABLE,VIEW,ROUTINE,MODEL bqsync will attempt to adjust views/routines/models (i.e. change projects and dataset
-names in the views/models,routines) such they work in the new region.
+*copy_types* - Default is TABLE,VIEW,ROUTINE,MATERIALIZEDVIEW bqsync will attempt to adjust views/routines/materialized views  (i.e. change projects and dataset names in the views/models,routines) such they work in the new region.
 If views cannot be created it will skip the view/model/routine and move to the next logging an error.
 If item is not in list those objects are skipped